Cryptography-for-Devs/Cryptography-for-Devs.github.io/README.md

 I have tried covering developer-oriented cryptography concepts in an easy to follow manner.

+If the first half proves valuable to lots of developers, then I will work hard on the second half based on developers' feedback.

+All of this will remain free, forever! <a href="https://twitter.com/vkwebdev" target="_blank">You can follow me on Twitter</a>, there you will receive updates on future releases and my future projects. no BS.

+#### Part 1 of 2:

 <ol start="0">
     <li><a href="https://cryptography-for-devs.github.io/0-before-we-start/" target="_blank">Before we start (Do not skip this)</a></li>
     <li><a href="https://cryptography-for-devs.github.io/1-symmetric-key-encryption/" target="_blank">Symmetric key encryption</a></li>